suatbayir1/twinaide/README.md

 In the services folder, there are publisher and subscriber codes of 2 different brokers, kafka and mqtt.

 # Data Transfer

+Currently, data transfer is supported for 2 different message brokers, kafka and mqtt.

+## Start Kafka

+To start kafka and zookeeper services, `docker-compose up` command must be run in root directory.

+## MQTT Broker

+To run mqtt broker, you must first set up an mqtt broker server on your computer. [mosquitto](https://mosquitto.org/) you can follow the installation steps on this link